German submarine U-736: Fate

 The U-boat captain, Oberleutnant zur See Reinhard Reff, had fired a torpedo at HMS Loch Killin and the periscope was spotted by a port lookout.
 Action stations rang out through the ship and depth charges shot out in record time.
 The torpedo was destroyed by the explosion, which was so violent that it forced the damaged U-736 to surface under the stern of the frigate.
-For a few minutes both vessel were locked together and the survivors of the crew scrambled onto the quarter-deck of Loch Killin to the bewilderment of the frigate's crew.
+For a few minutes both vessels were locked together and the survivors of the crew scrambled onto the quarterdeck of Loch Killin to the bewilderment of the frigate's crew.
 Then U-736 slipped away taking the other crew members to the bottom.
 The prisoners were disembarked to another warship returning to England and Loch Killin continued on patrol.